robalb/my-website/astro-website/src/pages/about.md

 There is a reason this website has a great design: I'ts a fork of
 <a href="https://github.com/taniarascia/taniarascia.com">tania rascia</a>'s blog,
-leveraging her newmoon dark theme.
+and uses her newmoon dark theme for the code snippets.
-I've written a <a href="/posts/i-made-a-website/">blog post</a> dedicated to the making of this blog.
+I've written a <a href="/posts/i-made-a-website/">blog post</a> about the technical details of this blog.
 Go check it out!